ksu-is/Quote-of-the-Day-IS_acc-/projectroadmap.md

 #Project code example

+NOTE: Final code is in 'quote_of_the_day_' file.
+Other code is practice.

 This project was inspired by Professor Thomas' calcGUI code located on his Github account page at https://github.com/dominict/pythonteachingcode.
 The code features uses tkinter to display a calculator on a user's desktop.
 Features such as math imports, a class, and definitions are used.